k0staa/k0staa.github.io/_posts/2020-10-30-kotlin-in-java-project.markdown

 Ok, once we've answered the question is it worth it, we need to think about how to do it.
 I assume you are using some kind of build tool in your projects.
 So let's start with Maven.

-For example, I used the first multi-module project that I found on Google by typing ["github maven multi module"] (https://github.com/jitpack/maven-modular).
+For example, I used the first multi-module project that I found on Google by typing ["github maven multi module"](https://github.com/jitpack/maven-modular) .

 Project root configuration: